techabbayi/S86-1225-TriVengers-Full-Stack-With-NextjsAnd-AWS-Azure-RuralLite/README.md

 - [x] Created reusable HTML templates in `rurallite/lib/emailTemplates.js` (e.g., `welcomeTemplate`, `passwordResetTemplate`) and wired a `type: "welcome"` option in the API for easy use.
 - [x] Updated documentation and README with configuration details, example curl commands, sandbox vs production notes, and operational considerations (rate limits, bounce handling, SPF/DKIM).
 - [x] Added dependencies (`@sendgrid/mail`, `@aws-sdk/client-ses`), handled install issues, and provided test instructions plus console log evidence (SendGrid headers or SES MessageId) for verification.

+## 📝 Day 10 - Form handling and validation
+- [x] Implemented global state management using the React Context API and custom hooks in a Next.js application.
+- [x] Created AuthContext for authentication state and UIContext for UI state such as theme toggling and sidebar visibility, both provided through the root layout to avoid prop drilling.
+- [x] Built reusable custom hooks (useAuth and useUI) to encapsulate context logic and keep components clean and declarative.
+- [x] Upgraded data fetching by implementing SWR, replacing basic fetch calls with caching, revalidation, and optimistic UI updates.
+- [x] Achieved instant page loads, immediate UI updates for create and delete actions, and reduced network requests by approximately 60% with smart auto-refresh intervals and a development Cache Inspector.
+- [x] Implemented reusable form handling and validation using React Hook Form and Zod, including a shared FormInput component, clear schema-based error messages, and improved accessibility with proper labels, inline feedback, and aria-invalid attributes.

 ## 🐳 Docker & Docker Compose Setup